gilatoes/arduino-optiga-trust-x/missions/tasks.md

 - [ ]  Modify and increase your host I2C driver to increase the I2C bus frequency.
 Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
 - [ ]  Replace a new Trust X. Determine its address.
 Modify the I2C host library to communicate with this Trust X and read out its UID.
 - [ ]  Restore the host library Trust X address to the original value.
+- [ ]  Make sure that your host library is using the default I2C value.
+1. Implement the reset control using GPIO.
+Reset control improves the system stability.
+2. Execute the H02_ChangeI2CAddress example which will temporarily change the I2C address.
+3. If the reset is successfully implemented, the I2C address will be restored to the default value during initialization.
+You can use other examples such as E03_GetUniqueID to check.
+In the event of no proper reset, I2C address will not be found.
+4. Manually, power down and up the device will also restore the default Trust X address.

 ## Task 3: Trust X Object IDs
 This task consists of 2 parts.
 First, read and decode the Trust X UID.
 Second, using your issued Trust X, determine the Public Key issued by Infineon CA.